rickstaa/stable-gym/stable_gym/envs/biological/oscillator/README.md

 ## Action space

-*   **u1:** Relative intensity of light signal that induce the expression of the Lacl mRNA gene.
+*   **u1:** Relative intensity of the light signal that induces the Lacl mRNA gene expression.
-*   **u2:** Relative intensity of light signal that induce the expression of the tetR mRNA gene.
+*   **u2:** Relative intensity of the light signal that induces the tetR mRNA gene expression.
-*   **u3:** Relative intensity of light signal that induce the expression of the CI mRNA gene.
+*   **u3:** Relative intensity of the light signal that induces the expression of the CI mRNA gene.

 ## Episode Termination

-An episode is terminated when the maximum step limit is reached, or the step cost is greater than 100.
+An episode is terminated when the maximum step limit is reached or the step cost is greater than 100.

 ## Environment goal

-The goal of the agent in the oscillator environment is to act in such a way that one of the proteins of the synthetic oscillatory network follows a supplied reference signal.
+The agent's goal in the oscillator environment is to act in such a way that one of the proteins of the synthetic oscillatory network follows a supplied reference signal.

 ## Cost function